alexanderfast/roguelike-dungeon-generator/README.md

 Credits
 =======

-Created as I reworded [this algorithm](http://kuoi.org/~kamikaze/GameDesign/art07_rogue_dungeon.php) to make it easier to follow.
+Created as I reworded [this algorithm](http://kuoi.org/~kamikaze/GameDesign/art07_rogue_dungeon.php) (link is now broken, can't find a mirror) to make it easier to follow.